vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 Before you can connect CANoe to the SIL Kit network you should adapt the RegistryUri in /chardev/demos/SilKitConfig_CANoe.silkit.yaml to the IP address of your system where your sil-kit-registry is running (in case of a WSL2 Ubuntu image e.g. the IP address of Eth0).

-When you will start the measurement, CANoe will subscribe only to the ``qemuOutbound`` topic and set itself up as a publisher on the other, ``qemuInbound``.
+When you will start the measurement, CANoe will subscribe only to the ``fromChardev`` topic and set itself up as a publisher on the other, ``toChardev``.

 After following the common steps above, launch ``CANoe 16 SP3`` or newer and load the ``Qemu_Chardev_demo_CANoe_device.cfg`` from the ``demos/CANoe`` directory.
 Note that if necessary, you must provide the